 For individuals aged 18 to 30 pursuing a career in the arts, cultural and heritage sectors.

-The City of Ottawa’s Youth in Culture Committee (YCC) provides insight into professional development issues facing youth, including the gaps and needs related to training initiatives to pursue careers within the arts, culture or heritage sectors.
-Its members also assess the applications submitted to the Youth in Culture Pilot Program, thereby providing direct funding to youth, by youth.
+From 2015 to 2018, the City of Ottawa's Youth in Culture Committee (YCC) provided insight into professional development issues facing youth, including the gaps and needs related to training initiatives to pursue careers within the arts, culture or heritage sectors.

-YCC strives to nurture and empower youth living in Ottawa and Algonquin Anishinabe youth living in the Ottawa area (including residents of Kitigan Zibi Algonquin Anishinabe First Nation, and Algonquins of Pikwakanagan First Nation); to create more space for the voices of marginalized youth; and to promote the Program to those who may not have access to resources in the arts, heritage, and cultural sectors.
+In the development of this funding program, the goal of the YCC was to nurture and empower youth living in Ottawa and Algonquin Anishinabe youth living in the Ottawa area; to help youth overcome traditional barriers to funding and prioritize needs; to create more space for the voices of marginalized youth; and to provide direct funding to eligible individuals to support their development in becoming arts, culture and heritage professionals.

 - To support cultural development of youth aged 18-30 towards professional careers in arts, heritage or culture

 - To empower youth to identify needs and gaps in their career development, and to support initiatives that lead to or benefit the applicant’s career in arts, heritage or culture